UMSU Student FAQ | Lost Property, Clubs, Events, Support Services – UniMelb

 UMSU is run by students, for students, ensuring your voice is heard on campus.

-I’m a business, club, or organization and I want to collaborate with UMSU or UMSU International.
-How can I do this?
+I’m a business, club, or organization — how can I collaborate with UMSU or UMSU International?

 Want to see your brand at UMSU events?
 Shoot us an email at advertise@union.unimelb.edu.au